 Discerning Life and Death in Religion

-With most every ministry an underlying subtext was
+or taught.
+With most every ministry an underlying subtext was to promote

-to promote their ministry and the root paradigm of
+their ministry and the root paradigm of institutional religion.

 Discipleship remains for all practical purposes, a foreign concept to many congregations.
 True discipleship must return the church to its apostolic roots, where all believers, do the works of God.
 Church life is more than promoting the institution and submission to their leaders.